Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Introduction

-To the best of our knowledge, no fourth-order subcycling AMR exists for solving the INSE with no-slip or Dirichlet boundary conditions.
-The fundamentally different nature of INSE from hyperbolic conservation laws and compressible flows makes it difficult to borrow ideas from successes of current fourth-order subcycling AMR \cite{mccorquodale2011high,emmett2019fourth,christopher2022high}.
-On the other hand, a straightforward generalization of second-order subcycling AMR for INSE \cite{Almgren1998ConservativeAdaptiveProjection,Martin2008cellcenteredadaptiveprojection} to fourth-order accuracy would lead to order reductions and numerical instabilities.
+To the best of our knowledge, no fourth-order subcycled AMR exists for solving the INSE with no-slip or Dirichlet boundary conditions.
+The fundamentally different nature of INSE from hyperbolic conservation laws and compressible flows makes it difficult to borrow ideas from successes of current fourth-order subcycled AMR \cite{mccorquodale2011high,emmett2019fourth,christopher2022high}.
+On the other hand, a straightforward generalization of second-order subcycled AMR for INSE \cite{Almgren1998ConservativeAdaptiveProjection,Martin2008cellcenteredadaptiveprojection} to fourth-order accuracy would lead to order reductions and numerical instabilities.
 Most of the difficulties concern the solenoidal condition. \begin{enumerate}[(A)] \item How to fulfill the divergence-free constraint in (\ref{eq:INS}b)?
-Indeed, a fast increase of velocity divergence, particularly at domain corners, is almost always the precursor to fatal numerical instability. \item Over the subdomain $\dom^{\ell}\subset \dom$ of the $\ell$th refinement level, a compatibility condition $\int_{\partial \dom^{\ell}} \mathbf{n}\cdot \mathbf{u}^b = 0$ similar to (\ref{eq:INSE-solvabilityC}) should be satisfied as accurately as possible to minimize numerial instability.
-It is also part of the solvablility conditions of pressure Poisson equations (PPEs).
+Indeed, a fast increase of velocity divergence, particularly at domain corners, is almost always the precursor to fatal numerical instability. \item Let $\dom^{\ell}$ denote a subset of $\dom$ to be refined at the $\ell$th AMR level; see \mbox{Figure \ref{fig:AMRHier}(b)}.
+Then (\ref{eq:INS}b) and the divergence theorem over $\dom^{\ell}$ dictate a compatibility condition $\int_{\partial \dom^{\ell}} \mathbf{n}\cdot \mathbf{u}|_{\partial \dom^{\ell}} = 0$, which, similar to (\ref{eq:INSE-solvabilityC}), should be satisfied as accurately as possible to minimize numerial instability, as it is also part of the solvablility conditions of pressure Poisson equations (PPEs).
 In synchronized AMR, a fine level is embedded in its coarser level at any time, hence it is sufficient to enforce $\int_{\partial \dom^{\ell}} \mathbf{n}\cdot \mathbf{u}^b = 0$ by refluxing at the coarse-fine interface.
-However, in subcycling AMR, the advancing of a fine level inevitably arrives at some time instances when there exist, for the coarse-fine interface, neither underlying coarse data nor obvious boundary conditions.
+However, in subcycled AMR, the advancing of a fine level inevitably arrives at some time instances when there exist, for the coarse-fine interface, neither underlying coarse data nor obvious boundary conditions.
 Then, how do we determine, both theoretically and computationally, these interface conditions so that $\int_{\partial \dom^{\ell}} \mathbf{n}\cdot \mathbf{u}^b = 0$ is satisfied to machine precision without deteriorating the fourth-order accuracy? \item After a fine level is advanced to the time of its coarser level, data on the two levels have to be synchronized to enforce consistency across the AMR hierarchy.
 In the context of INSE, what does this consistency mean?
-How should we synchronize multiple levels to prevent numerical instabilities and order reduction? \end{enumerate}
+How should we synchronize multiple levels to prevent numerical instabilities and order reductions? \end{enumerate}

 In this work, we resolve all the above core difficulties to propose a fourth-order adaptive projection method for solving INSE with subcycling in time.
 The governing equations of INSE are equivalently reformulated as GePUP-E in \Cref{def:GePUP-E} with three variables $\mathbf{w}$, $\mathbf{u}$, and $q$, where the evolutionary velocity $\mathbf{w}$ needs not be divergence-free and the solenoidal velocity $\mathbf{u}$ and the auxiliary scalar $q$ are considered as \emph{instantaneous} functions of $\mathbf{w}$ at any given time instance, cf. (\ref{eq:GePUP-E}c--f).
 As stated in \Cref{thm:decayOfVelDiv-GePUP-E}, $\nabla\cdot\mathbf{w}$ is governed by a heat equation with homogeneous Dirichlet condition so that the maximum principle of heat equations dictates an exponential decay of $\nabla\cdot\mathbf{w}$, indirectly enforcing the solenoidal condition and significantly contributing to numerical stability.
 This design choice answers (A) from the angle of partial differential equations (PDEs).